 The Market Risk department is responsible for presenting a fair picture of the risk in the Firm's trading book.
-Market risk exposures are monitored daily to ensure that both individual trader exposures and overall exposures are within the limits agreed between the Firm and its Parent.
-Internal reports that identify daily trader levels and limit utilisation levels are reviewed and distributed to front office staff and senior management.
-Breaches of the pre-agreed limits are reported immediately to the Parent and any extensions agreed upon are ratified where appropriate by the Risk Asset Liability Committee (RALCO).
+Market risk exposures are monitored daily to ensure that both individual trader exposures and overall exposures are within the pre-agreed limits framework.